yext/search-headless/docs/search-headless.querystate.searchintents.md

 ## QueryState.searchIntents property

-The computed intents of the mostRecentSearch, as returned by the Answers API.
+The computed intents of the mostRecentSearch, as returned by the Search API.

 <b>Signature:</b>